Mark Higgs

-Mark Deyon Higgs (born April 11, 1966) is an American former professional football running back who played in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, Philadelphia Eagles and Arizona Cardinals.
+Mark Deyon Higgs (born April 11, 1966) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys, Miami Dolphins, Philadelphia Eagles and Arizona Cardinals.
 He played college football for the Kentucky Wildcats and was selected by the Cowboys in the eighth round of the 1988 NFL draft.

 Early life

 Higgs was constantly discouraged from playing football due to his size (5'7", 195 lbs), but still went on to surpass many of the rushing records at Owensboro (Senior) High School, becoming a two-time All-American and All-state selection.
 As a junior, he had 325 rushing yards against Owensboro Catholic High School.

 As a senior, he carried the ball on nearly every play, posting 2,858 rushing yards, 32 touchdowns and nine 200-yard games, including 297 yards against Boone County High School.

 He was a three-year starter, finishing as the school's all-time leading rusher by setting state records with 6,721 yards and 75 touchdowns.